Friday, February 28, 2025

 Ms. Salvatore frowned, slightly.
 "Don't sell yourself short, Miss Evely."

 Kim shook her head.
 "I'm not.
 I think I'm doing a decent job.
-But Maria suggested today's strategy, it got us through successfully.
+But Maria suggested today's strategy, and it got us through successfully.
 I might have come up with the same approach, but she saw it while I was still trying to think about what would work best.
 That's why I'd like you to monitor the next few practices: so you can see if that's a pattern.
 If it is, I'm perfectly fine with turning the team over to her and staying on as a blaster and a subject-matter expert."
 She glanced back at the others.
 "And I'd like the rest of you to be thinking about it, too.
-If you'd rather have me, I'll stay on.
+If you'd rather have me, okay.
 But I promise you I am not going to be hurt if it turns out that Cloudburst can do a better job."

 Friday, February 7, 2025